veugeni/vnml/docs/vnmlmanual.md

 # Comments

 No, I'm not talking of you telling me how much you like this idea.
-(Even if it would be apreciated).
+(Even if it would be appreciated).
 Comments are special tags that can be placed around to keep track of anything you may need.
 The syntax is the same as in HTML and can contain any amount of text because they'll be completely ignored by the engine.

 ```
     <!-- THIS IS A COMMENT -->